Somesingman/ea-graveyard/README.md

 ## Any Issues?
 Suggestions?

 If you have an issues or suggestions, please [open a new issue](https://github.com/Somesingman/ea-graveyard/issues/new) describing the improvement or feature you would like to see.

-# TODO:
-- Nice to haves:
-  - Apply additional sort on studios that have null for a particular sorting field. (ie studio that has not closed, should be sorted by acquired date or date founded when sorting by date closed)
-  - Script to add new game studios